madprops/curls/README.md

 I have my own implementation of a program that uses curls.

-It is located at `https://curls.merkoba.com/dashboard`.
+It is located at: `https://curls.merkoba.com/dashboard`

 ### Recent